billpg/HashBack/README.md

 I don't think this is necessary (indeed, all of the examples in this document use `"Rounds":1`) because the `Unus` property is already 256 bits of unpredictable cryptographic quality randomness.
 For an attack exercising knowledge of a verification hash, looping through all possible `Unus` values, is already a colossally impractical exercise, even without additional rounds of PBKDF2.
 A previous draft of this proposal used a single round of SHA256, but I ultimately switched to PBKDF2 to allow for added rounds without needing a substantially updated new version of this protocol and for all implementations needing significant updates.
 For now, I'm going to continue using 1 as the default number of rounds.

 As this proposal is still in the public-draft phase, I am open to be persuaded that PBKDF2 is not needed and a single round of SHA256 is quite sufficient thank you very much.
 I'm also open to be persuaded that the default number of rounds needs to be significantly higher.

-### Is the "Bearer Token" response used in the extended example documented anywhere?
-I intend to document this response type as a separate proposal with an applicable `Accept`/`Content-Type` that will go alongside this proposal.

 ### Why BASE64 the JSON in the `Authorization` header?
 To ensure there's an unambiguous sequence of bytes to feed into the hash.
 By transferring the JSON block in an encoded set of bytes, the recipient can simply pass the decoded byte array into the PBKDF2 function as the password parameter.